KrisJackson/UDPing/README.md

 Loop for ping packets does the following:
 1. sends the array elements in a single packet to the pong server
-2. waits and receives the reply from the pong server
+2. waits to receive the reply from the pong server
 3. validate the results sent from the pong server
 4. prints out the round-trip time